Chatsworth Personal Injury Lawyer

 - Resist the Urge to Accept the First Settlement Offer: When you have thousands of dollars in medical bills and don’t know when you can return to work, you may be eager to accept the insurance company’s first offer.
 However, this can hurt you in the long run.
-Insurance companies rarely offer favorable settlement in the beginning.
+Insurance companies rarely offer favorable settlements in the beginning.
 After all, they care about the bottom line first.
 It’s best to give your lawyer time to work out a fair settlement.

 5 Types of Personal Injuries

 A slip and fall accident can happen anywhere and everywhere you might be walking.
 A wet floor at the mall, a torn-up piece of carpet at your cousin’s house, and an icy sidewalk outside your grocery store are all potential causes of slip and fall accidents.
 In order for you to file a personal injury claim against the insurance company, you have to be able to show that the business or property owner knew the hazard existed and did nothing to remedy it.
 A personal injury lawyer in Chatsworth, CA, can tell you more about whether you have a case from a slip and fall.